chicago-justice-project/policeboard/README.md

 The third builds the webpack for the site.
 Just let everything run and eventually the terminal windows will close down to the last one.

-The only step you'll need to take after launch is to run the "foreman start" command.
-At that point, it should start the server.
+The only step you'll need to take after launch is to start the rails server.
+At that point, it should be running.
 You might get a warning about popups, but otherwise you should see the site open in your browser once that starts up.
-The site can take a little time to launch the first time, but then you should be goood to go.
+The site can take a little time to launch the first time, but then you should be good to go.